boom-army/docs/README.md

 Working command for blog post generation:

 ```
-Write a blog post for a developer diary to update a community of software users based on the list of commits pasted below in the git log.
+Instruction: Write a blog post for a developer diary to update a community of software users based on the list of commits pasted below in the git log.
+Use the starting text to the left of the colon as heading groupings for the content.
 The list of commits is from a single developer and he is addressing the community personally.
-Don't include references to the commit hashes and write in the context of an update on delivery that will be released in a few weeks all at once but isn't available as of today.
-The tone should be warm and personal as writing to friends.
-As much as possible group the commits into pieces of functionality to avoid doubling up on content.
+Don't include references to the commit hashes that are to the left of the colon.
+Context: Write in the context of an update on delivery that will be released in a few weeks all at once but isn't available as of today.
+Tone: The tone should be warm and personal as writing to friends.
+As much as possible group the commit messages into a cohesive story rather than doubling up in multiple sentences on content.
 ```

 For tone and style: